ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 Playlist Settings
 ^^^^^^^^^^^^^^^^^

-Here is a list of the settings that can be placed in the dock's **<settings>** block, along with their default values:
+Here is a list of the settings that can be placed in the playlist's **<settings>** block, along with their default values:

 .. describe:: fontcolor (undefined)

-   The color for the Dock buttons' text fields.
+   The color for the playlist's text fields.

 .. describe:: overcolor (undefined)

-   The color for the Dock buttons' text fields when the mouse is hovering over that item.
+   The color for the playlist item's text fields when the mouse is hovering over an item.

 .. describe:: activecolor (undefined)

-   The color for the Dock buttons' text fields when that item is the currently active item.
+   The color for the playlist item's text fields when that item is the currently active item.

 .. describe:: backgroundcolor (undefined)